KohLeeHuang/Coursera_getting_and_cleaning_data/README.md

 iii) The two dataframes are then merged together.

-     The resulting dataframe has 10299 observations of 563 variables.
+    The resulting dataframe has 10299 observations and 563 variables.

 ##### 2. Using Descriptive Activity Names to Name the Activities in the Dataset

 Activity_labels.txt is read into R and the descriptive activity names in the file are transformed to all lower case and used to replace the activity codes (1-6) in the second column of the merged dataframe.
 The new activity names in the merged dataframe are: walking, walking_upstairs, walking_downstairs, sitting, standing, and laying.